CEQA Review, Uncategorized|

 The proposed ordinance updates are primarily intended to bring the City’s Accessory Dwelling Unit (ADU) and Junior Accessory Dwelling Unit (JADU) regulations into compliance with current State law and the findings issued by the California Department of Housing and Community Development (HCD) in April 2025.
 These findings responded to the City’s previously adopted Ordinance No. 1244 from September 2024.
 The proposed ordinance is intended to align with Government Code requirements and help preserve the City’s 6th Cycle Housing Element certification.

-Several of the potential revisions are minor or clarifying in nature.
+Several of the proposed revisions are minor or clarifying in nature.
 For example, HCD requires clearer language regarding application approval process and timelines.
 The proposed update replaces the language “acted upon” with “approve or deny” to meet the requirements of Government Code Section 65852.2.
 The ordinance also proposes clarifying that uncovered parking spaces, in addition to garages and carports, would not need to be replaced if converted to or demolished for an ADU.
-This addresses a technical issue identified by HCD, but in practice was already addressed by City Staff.
+This resolves a technical issue identified by HCD, but in practice was already addressed by City Staff.
 Another proposed revision explicitly states that fire sprinklers are not required for ADUs if they are not required in the primary residence, and that construction of an ADU would not trigger new sprinkler requirements in the main dwelling.
-While this reflects existing State law, the clarification is necessary for compliance as conveyed by HCD.
+While this reflects existing State law and the current practices of the City, clarification is necessary for compliance as conveyed by HCD.

 More substantive changes under the proposed ordinance include: